Visiting Dharmalaya Institute

-Also, please read all of the information below, to make sure you understand the most important details about visiting the Dharmalaya Institute.
-After you have read the information on this page, you can contact us using the appropriate form based on the reason for your visit (see below).
+Please read all of the information below, to make sure you understand the most important details about visiting the Dharmalaya Institute.

-Dharmalaya is a different kind of place.
-It is an holistic educational institute with an ashram-style environment (not a hotel or a holiday destination), and it welcomes volunteers who want to be a part of the working community.
 There are some things that we do differently from other places you might have been.
-Our volunteers and visitors are requested to understand and respect these practices.
-The first step is to read the information below, which will give you a general idea of what to expect.
-The second step is the brief orientation and tour that we provide for new volunteers and visitors (see below).
+Our volunteers and visitors are requested to understand and respect these practices and, for that, we provide an orientation in two steps.
+The first step is to read the information below carefully, which will give you a general idea of what to expect.
+The second step is the brief orientation tour that we provide for new volunteers and visitors (read on below).

-- Conduct: We observe the ten yamas (principles) of the Hindu traditions and the panchshila (five precepts or mindfulness trainings) of the Buddhist traditions.
+- Conduct: We keep a code conduct that is harmonious with Himalayan wisdom traditions, as expressed in the ten yamas (principles) of the Hindu traditions and the panchshila (five precepts or mindfulness trainings) of the Buddhist traditions.
 In short, this includes practicing kindness and generosity toward all beings, and especially refraining from the following:

 - killing or harming other sentient beings (including insects)